guillaumevincent/dci-atomic-host-agent/README.md

 ## Jumpbox

-The jumpbox is configured to:
+The jumpbox is configured to run every day:

- * download last component from DCI every hour
+ * clean environment
- * create VM with the component on OSP
+ * download and create VM with the last qcow2 image on OSP
- * run tests on it
- * report result to DCI
+ * run tests and send them to DCI
- * destroy VM